Inquirer Building

-History and description
+History

-Construction
+20th century

 Construction began on the building in July 1923.
 It was designed in the Beaux-Arts style by Rankin, Kellogg & Crane, and was, at the time, the tallest building north of City Hall.
 Its gold dome, and the four-faced clock under it, could be seen for many miles.
 The building is 340 ft tall.

-Philadelphia Inquirer headquarters

 The first issue of The Philadelphia Inquirer printed at the building was on July 13, 1925.
 The newspaper operation was considered at the time to have the most modern printing plant in the world, with the largest composing room and fastest printing presses.
 The building also featured an auditorium and an assembly hall, and had its own refrigeration and water filtration plant.

 The interior features a globe chandelier in the lobby, and a catwalk over the former press room.
 Elverson and his wife made their home on the building's 12th and 13th floors.

 In 1996, the building was added to the National Register of Historic Places as the Elverson Building.

-An extension to the building at 440 N. Broad Street, called the Rotogravure Building and designed by Albert Kahn Associates, was built in 1948 by Walter Annenberg, who was the owner of the newspapers at the time.
+An extension to the building at 440 N. Broad Street, called the Rotogravure Building.
+Built in 1948, it was designed by Albert Kahn Associates and built by Walter Annenberg, the owner of the newspapers at the time.
 It was sold in 2005 by Knight-Ridder.
-In 2011 the extension was made the headquarters of the School District of Philadelphia.